Schizophrenia Treatment Center

 The purpose of psychotherapy is to help you build a rapport with your mental health care provider.
 Once you talk to them about your issues and gain some insight into your condition, you can attend psychosocial therapy sessions.

-Keep in mind that once you leave an inpatient treatment center, you’ll need to return to your family and close friends.
+Keep in mind that once you leave an inpatient schizophrenia rehab center, you’ll need to return to your family and close friends.
 Therefore, psychosocial techniques are useful for learning how to be a member of a community and adjust to different social situations.

 Group Therapy